-CAUTION CAUTION indicates a hazardous situation which in the caution which in the caution of t sure new equipment components and repair parts include the current safety signs.
+CAUTION CAUTION indicates a hazardous situation which in the caution which in the caution of the caution which in the caution of the cautio sure new equipment components and repair parts include the current safety signs.
 For replacement signs, proper placement of safety signs or clarification on any safety issue, consult your Northern Lights dealer or the factory.